Zavalaesteban1/MazeBFS/README.md

 This program solves the problem of finding the shortest path through a maze.
 Given any maze represented as a string with '#' as walls and spaces as paths, the program finds the shortest path from one edge to another edge, using a breadth-first search algorithm on a graph representation of the maze.

-## C++ Implementation Details

 This maze solver is implemented in C++ using object-oriented design principles and standard library containers.
 Here's an overview of the implementation:

-### Class Structure
-- **mazeGraph**: The main class that encapsulates the graph representation of the maze
-  - Contains a nested **Vertex** class representing nodes in the graph
-  - Provides methods for graph construction and manipulation

-### Key Data Structures
-- **unordered_map<string, Vertex*> vertexMap**: Maps coordinate strings (e.g., "1,2") to Vertex pointers
-- **vector<Vertex*> neighs**: Each Vertex contains a vector of pointers to its neighbors
-- **queue<Vertex*>**: Used for BFS traversal
-- **unordered_set<Vertex*>**: Tracks visited vertices during BFS
-- **unordered_map<Vertex*, Vertex*> parent**: Maps vertices to their parent in the BFS path

-### Memory Management
-- Dynamic memory allocation is used for Vertex objects
-- Proper cleanup is implemented in the mazeGraph destructor and during graph rebuilding
-- Vertices are allocated with `new` and properly deleted when no longer needed

-### Algorithm Implementation
-- Graph construction from the maze string is performed in O(n) time where n is the length of the input
-- The BFS algorithm runs in O(V+E) time where V is the number of vertices and E is the number of edges
-- String parsing and manipulation is used to extract coordinates and build the graph

-### Interface
-- A global `solve(string maze)` function provides a simple interface to the solver
-- This function creates a mazeGraph instance internally and delegates to its solve method
-- The returned string represents the maze with 'o' characters marking the shortest path

 # Visualization of Maze Solver Execution